PedanticHacker/ReChess/README.md

 Copyright 2024 John Doe
 ```

-On the second line, write the actual year of your app's release and your
+On the second line, provide the actual year of your app's release and
-legal first and last name.
+your legal first and last name.